Our Ultimate Family Car Camping List (Including Practical Pro Tips!)

 We have a kitchen tent but I will admit we didn’t use it last time.
 It was given to us.
 It has holes and is on the flimsy side.
 It wasn’t worth the space or effort.
 I’d love to get a sturdy one that compacts down small.
 Someday…

-When camping in colder weather you want to put the black side up to attract the heat of the sun while the reflective side reflects the heat from the stove and campfire down on you.
-When camping in warmer weather you flip it over the other opposite effect.
+When camping in colder weather, you want to put the black side up to attract the heat of the sun while the reflective side reflects the heat from the stove and campfire down on you.
+When camping in warmer weather, you flip it over to the opposite effect.

-The tarp provides shade and protection from the rain, be sure to tie it tight from gusts of wind.
+The tarp provides shade and protection from the rain, be sure to tie it tightly from gusts of wind.

 Cooking Stove:

 We use two stoves.
-We love/hate our Coleman Camp Propane Grill/Stove+ .
-Bought years ago for the 2 in 1 factor.
+We love/hate our Coleman Camp Propane Grill/Stove+.
+I bought it years ago for the 2 in 1 factor.
 We love the grill but miss the extra burner.
 So we also take along our Coleman Butane Stove.
-We love our butane stove, it is small, lightweight and easy to use.
+We love our butane stove, it is small, lightweight, and easy to use.
 We’ve had ours for years!

 Camping Cooking:

 I splurged and bought this Campeggio 8 Piece Camping Cookware Set.
-It is heavy but it nests.
+It is heavy, but it nests.
 It is soooo cool.
-It was my anniversary gift to my husband that year and he was so excited.
-You get two pots, two frying pans, removal handle, and covers.
+It was my anniversary gift to my husband that year, and he was so excited.
+You get two pots, two frying pans, a removal handle, and covers.
 The pans are nonstick.
 They are the only cookware we take.
 Love them!!

 Camping Dishes: